ut-ras/Demobots-Polargraph/readme.md

  * 100uF, 50V Capacitor
  * Breadboard with Jumpers

+### Circuit Diagram

+*WIP*

 ### Breadboard Diagram
-Note that the MS1 and MS2 pins of each A4988 Stepper Driver are both 5V high, this sets the stepper motors to eighth step, be sure to refer to the [A4988 pinout](Electrical/A4988_pinout) as needed
+Note that the MS1 and MS2 pins of each A4988 Stepper Driver are both 5V high, this sets the stepper motors to eighth step, refer to the [A4988 pinout](Electrical/A4988_pinout.png) as needed.

-The exact order of the stepper driver output wires depends on the stepper motor used, refer to the [A4988 pinout](Electrical/A4988_pinout) as needed.
+The exact order of the stepper driver output wires depends on the stepper motor used, refer to the [A4988 pinout](Electrical/A4988_pinout.png) as needed.
 </br>

 ![connections](Electrical/breadboard_diagram.png)

+*An ESP32-PICO-KIT Fritzing part doesn't exist as of writing, the other ESP32 board was used just to illustrate the pin connections.*

 ## Upgrades In the Works